Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 \subsection{Formal description}

-Our problem is completely turbulent, so the convective contribution is the most crucial term of~\eqref{eq:momentum}.
+As mentioned in Section~\ref{problem_description}, our problem is fully turbulent, so the convective contribution is the most crucial term of~\eqref{eq:momentum}.
 The use of an appropriate mesh is essential for discretizing this term since a coarser mesh would considerably impact the accuracy due to its spatial discretization error.
 In particular, when we discretize the convective term using FVM, we obtain the following expression:

 where $\bar{\textbf{u}}_{F}$ is the mean velocity and $F_F$ is the mass flux, both at each face $F$ of the finite volume $P$.
 While the mass flux can be interpolated linearly from the cell center to the face, the mean face velocity must be interpolated carefully due to its major impact on the results~\cite{ ferziger}.
 In addition, a correct prediction of $\bar{\textbf{u}}$ in the momentum predictor step will produce an indirect improvement in the prediction of $\bar{p}$, $k$, and $\omega$.